K Line (Los Angeles Metro): LAX/Metro Transit Center

 The line was from its inception intended to offer a connection to LAX via an Automated People Mover (APM).
 However, at the time the line was designed, it was unclear where exactly that connection would take place.
-While Metro expected that the connection would be at Aviation/Century station, ultimately the route chosen for the LAX Automated People Mover intersected with the new line at 96th Street, about half a mile to the north, requiring the design of an additional station while the overall line was still under construction.
+While Metro expected that the connection would be at Aviation/Century station, ultimately the route chosen for SkyLink intersected with the new line at 96th Street, about half a mile to the north, requiring the design of an additional station while the overall line was still under construction.

 In 2014, Metro approved the planning and scoping of this station, which was called Aviation/96th station and the Airport Metro Connector in planning documents but was ultimately designated the LAX/Metro Transit Center.
 This station was intended to serve as Metro Rail's main gateway to the airport itself, while the Aviation/Century station will serve destinations along the busy Century Boulevard corridor.

 While initial plans called for the full length of the project to be opened for service while the LAX/Metro Transit Center was under development, delays in the opening of the main line meant that major construction on the station was already underway by the time the line was ready.
 As a result, the line opened on October 7, 2022 only from Expo/Crenshaw station to Westchester/Veterans station.

 The C Line and K lines began operating along their final service patterns on November 3, 2024, with Aviation/Century station opening.
 However, the segment of both lines between Westchester/Veterans station and Aviation/Century station, including the LAX/Metro Transit Center, would not provide passenger service for a period of pre-revenue testing before the LAX/Metro Transit Center opened.
 The LAX/Metro Transit Center opened on June 6, 2025.